Stvchm9703/uts-32555-software-development/doc/code-present/index.md

 ::::{.col.text-right}
-- it should be inherited in multiple based, instead of inherect layer in layer
+- it should be inherited in multiple based, instead of inherect layer by layer
--

 ::::